MadRoboticist/FLORIStest/README.md

 @mainpage

 The FLORIS model is being used to make online predictions about the best locations in a windfarm to take measurements.
-From this, UAV trajectories will be generated.
+From this, UAV trajectories are generated.

+These trajectories will be used to simulate a UAV taking measurements over the field, hopefully showing that an accurate windspeed and direction estimate can be obtained from those measurements.

 The files included in this documentation have been created (or altered from the Floris source code) in order to carry out this research.

 visualization_manager_DJ.py

 This package contains functions which handle visualizations of Floris data.

+pathPlan.py

+This package contains functions which handle UAV path planning

 AnimateError.py